“Home…for a scouting professional…is where the BSA sends you.” …author unknown

 After 3 years of successfully managing merchandise and profitability, I was moved to the position of Assistant Division Director for Sales/Planning & Development and gave leadership to a significant change in accountability resulting in record growth on all fronts.
 After four years I was elevated to Division Director with added responsibilities for custom design, licensing, and e-commerce.

-The last four years I have served as the Director for Supply Business Development, giving leadership to many unique projects, as well as our licensing team.
-A significant portion of my time over the last two years has been spent preparing the food operations for recent Jamborees which included substantial adjustments for The Summit versus our longtime home at Fort A.P.
+The last eight years I have served as the Director for Supply Business Development, giving leadership to many unique projects, as well as our licensing team.
+A significant portion of my time over the last eight years has been spent preparing the food operations for recent Jamborees which included substantial adjustments for The Summit versus our longtime home at Fort A.P.
 Hill.
 I can honestly say that no two days are the same for me.